 Next comes what is called the Clement Orr place, one of the original owners of the Island.
 His descendants still occupy the old homestead.
 It is one of the historical land marks.
 The next place is the old William Sylvester place.
 This and the next place are along the shore of Beals' Cove.
 Here is the line fence between Mr. Farr and Sylvester, both very pretty in their landscape views.
-We will now turn around this point and a few steps brings us to the place of Mrs. Scholfield.
+We will now turn around this point and a tew steps brings us to the place of Mrs. Scholfield.
 This house is said to be one hundred years old.
 It is also said to be the location of the home of the heroine in the Pearl of Orr's Island.
 There are many people, however, that are sceptical on this point.
 Mr. Bradford Wilson claims that he owns the house at Wilson's Point which is the original of the story.
 This house is also said to be over a century old.
 Certainly it is one of the most ancient looking structures on the Island, having two pitches to the roof, making it look like a picture of Noah's Ark.
 This question, however, we will leave for the principals to settle among themselves.
 We are now at the steamboat wharf.
 Here is quite a settlement and some of the summer cottages are located here.
 The wharf belongs to Prince and Son.
 This stand is the oldest on the Island.
-At one time Mr. Prince had half the patronage of Harpswell and of Orr's Island, keeping the only store on the Island at that time.
+At one time Mr. Prince had half the patronage of Harpswell and of Orr's Island, keeping the only store on the Island at that time. t one mile long rtheastern end ong the almost s and blueberry an open field. passing round we head southre now abreast he teams went tructures to be on our journey radford Wilson, n locates one of for protection thich is divided has left a place rt of the island. gth with its vil-The eye sweeps m of the ocean

 The Bridge connecting Orr's Island with Great Island on the road to Brunswick.

-We are no from Bailey' Lowell's Congratual ascentages mingling sition is commocrated and islitatest.
-The in the distance and the vesse other crafts in home.

-THE scribe is ships of a orr's Island we the churches, he dones in the fifteen the hill to land and grove

-We are now nearly home.
+We are now near from Bailey's Island Lowell's Cove.
+Alorgadual ascent two tages mingling their sition is commandia ocean and island laits best.
+The lovel in the distance the and the vessels lass other crafts in the home.
+THE scribe tool ships of a row orr's Island was the churches, half dories in the fore from the hill to want and groves We are now nearly home.
 We pass by Will's Gut which separates us from Bailey's Island, and come in sight of the upper village at the head of Lowell's Cove.
 Along the western side of the cove the land rises with a gradual ascent two hundred feet.
 Along here are most of the summer cottages mingling their colors with that of the trees and lawns.
 This position is commanding in its views.
 Just as far as the eye can see is the ocean and island landscape spread unobstructed.
 The upper village is at its best.
 The lovely residences, the churches, the halls and the stores, and in the distance the beautiful summer cottages all well painted and kept and the vessels lasily swinging at anchor, with the boats and dories and other crafts in the foreground, form the immediate environments of our home.
 VIEW FROM OFF SHORE.